Sure Dividend

 Dividend Kings In Focus: Universal Corporation

-Earlier this year, Universal Corporation (UVV) raised its dividend for the 53rd year in a row.
+Earlier this year, Universal Corporation (UVV) increased its dividend for the 55th consecutive year.
 This article will review the company to determine if the stock earns a buy recommendation today.

 Business Overview

-Universal Corporation is the largest exporter and importer of tobacco leaves in the world.
-The company is a wholesale purchaser and processor of tobacco and operates as a go-between for farms and the companies that manufacture cigarettes, pipe tobacco, and cigars.
-Universal Corporation has been in business since 1886 and is headquartered in Richmond, Virgina.
+Universal Corporation is the world’s largest exporter and importer of tobacco leaves.
+It is also a wholesale purchaser and processor of tobacco, operating as a go-between for farms and the companies that manufacture cigarettes, pipe tobacco, and cigars.
+Universal Corporation has been in business since 1886 and is headquartered in Richmond, Virginia.

 Source: Investor Presentation

-Universal Corporation has a presence in more than 30 countries and employs in excess of 20,000 permanent and seasonal employees.
+Universal Corporation has a presence in more than 30 countries and employs over 20,000 permanent and seasonal employees.

-Universal Corporation has had a difficult couple of years as earnings-per-share actually declined from 2010 to 2023.
-There have been years of sporadic growth, but overall EPS has declined in that 13-year period.
+Universal Corporation has had a difficult couple of years.
+Earnings per share actually declined from 2010 to 2023.
+There have been years of sporadic growth, but overall, EPS declined in that 13-year period.

-Still, there are some bright spots to the company’s business that could lead to future returns, not to mention a very appealing dividend yield which currently stands at nearly 7%.
+Still, the company’s business has some bright spots that could lead to future returns, not to mention a very appealing dividend yield, which currently stands at nearly 5.7%.

 Growth Prospects

-As the largest exporter and importer of leaf tobacco in the world, Universal Corporation offers a size and scale that competitors cannot match.
+As the world’s largest exporter and importer of leaf tobacco, Universal Corporation offers a size and scale that competitors cannot match.

-This means that the company can count the largest tobacco product manufacturers in the world among its customers.
+This means that the company can count among its customers the largest tobacco product manufacturers in the world.

 Source: Investor Presentation

-Six of Universal Corporation’s top customers are among the largest tobacco manufacturers in the world.
+Six of Universal Corporation’s top customers are among the world’s largest tobacco manufacturers.
 These companies control more than four-fifths of the global tobacco market.

 More than 60% of Universal Corporation’s annual revenue usually comes from these customers.
-Counting the largest names in the sector as customers likely means that the vast majority of revenues can be relied upon.
-This provides the company some stability and can reassure shareholders that the business can be sustainable.
+Counting the most prominent names in the sector as customers likely means that the vast majority of revenues can be relied upon to be stable.
+This gives the company stability and reassures shareholders that the business can be sustainable.

 Universal Corporation also strives to source most of its sales to meet anticipated demand.
 This means that the company targets its inventory to customers with committed sales orders.
-This allows Universal Corporation to not be stuck holding products or being forced to sell at a lower price in order to reduce inventory.
+This allows Universal Corporation to avoid being stuck holding products or being forced to sell at a lower price to reduce inventory.

 Finally, as smoking rates decline in the U.S. and elsewhere, companies in the tobacco sector must figure out other ways to grow revenue.